-Aging is a risk factor for many age-related diseases, such as type 2 diabetes, atherosclerosis, cardiovascular pathology, cancer, retinopathy, sarcopenia, and others.
-With the increase in human life expectancy, there is a growing interest in the development of drugs that can delay the onset and progression of aging and age-related diseases.
-Anti-aging drug testing is carried out on murine models of natural aging, such as C57Bl/6N, Balb/c, or CD-1 strains.
-A standard study design includes:
+Aging is a risk factor for many age-related diseases, such as type 2 diabetes, atherosclerosis, cardiovascular pathology, cancer, retinopathy, sarcopenia, etc. With the increase in human life expectancy, there is a growing interest in the development of drugs that can delay the onset and progression of aging and age-related diseases.
+Anti-aging drug testing is carried out on murine models of natural aging, such as C57Bl/6N, C57Bl/6J, Balb/c, or CD-1 strains.

-- Treatment begins at the age of 2-3, 5-6, 10-12, 16-18 months (at customer’s request).
+- Treatment begins at the age of 2-3, 5-6, 10-12, or 16-18 months (at the customer’s request).

 A typical survival curve of C57BL/6 female mice treated with metformin (M), aspirin (A), and both compounds (AM):